 Ski Chalet Wood Paneling

-Long wooden horizontal beams extend from one side of the room to the other, creating a clean lodge look in any space that calls for it.
+Long wooden horizontal boards extend along the wall from one side of the living room to the other, creating a clean lodge look in any space that calls for it.

 Rustic Distressed Wall Panels